 A masterclass in Safeguarding Mitten Knitting Traditions was held in the summer of 2009, with the work continuing in 2010, at the 3x3 Camp. Āboltiņa also participated in the Traditional Skills School and the Meet Your Master Artisan events presented by the Latvian National Centre for Culture.

-In her free time, Āboltiņa taught double-knit mitten making to interested groups in the neighbouring municipalities of Valmiera, Smiltene, Ogre, Staicele, as well as at the Craft House in Cēsis, and closer to home in Ramata, Sēļi, and elsewhere.
+In her free time, Āboltiņa taught double-knit mitten making to interested groups in the neighbouring municipalities of Valmiera, Smiltene, Ogre, Staicele, and at the Craft House in Cēsis, and closer to home in Ramata, Sēļi, and elsewhere.

-In 2014, the Latvian National Centre for Culture published a guide to the "Double Mittens of the Folk Art Craftsman Rasma Aboltina".
+In 2014, the Latvian National Centre for Culture published a guide "Double Mittens of the Folk Art Craftsman Rasma Aboltina".

 Late in 2015, Latvian Television recorded an interview with Rasma Āboltiņa about the making of double-knit mittens.